jmelman87/Rangers-Auto-Goal-Horn/README.md

 the game's date and time, the opponent, and the score.
 The program then runs a double nested while loop - the inner loop scans for a change in your team's score, and when a change is detected, the siren function is called, and the outer loop is scanning for a change in the game's status specifically to the value 'Final' so that the program understands the game is over and will therefore end the program.

+To use your Kasa Smart Plug with Python, you will need to first install the python-kasa library: simply type "pip install python-kasa" in your terminal.
+Once that installs, you can use the command "kasa" to get information about devices that are online on your network, and this is how you can get the device's IP address.
+Please refer to this guide for more detailed information on python-kasa: https://python-kasa.readthedocs.io/en/latest/

 ** I am currently working on integrating a Raspberry Pi Pico W microchip into this project.
 I want the program to run off a microchip, instead of off my computer.
 The Pico W has Wi-Fi capability and will be able to connect to the NHL API directly.